 If your fellow is a fit for your organization and you’d like to continue working with them—either by extending their internship for a few weeks, hiring them on full-time, or offering them part-time/contract work while they’re still in school—you should do it!
 If it’s useful, we’re happy to continue to provide them and their managers support.
 Nearly all of the fellows are looking for some form of post-fellowship work.

-We always appreciate when you let us know that you’ll be hiring a fellow on after the summer, but, of course, you don’t need permission from us and we don’t charge an additional fee.
+We love good news, and always appreciate when you let us know that you’re extending a job offer to a fellow, but, of course, you don’t need permission from us and we don’t charge an additional fee.

 Legal and Compliance